-Placental abruption is a serous condition in which the placenta starts to come away from the inside of the womb wall before the baby has delivered.
-This is an emergency because it means that the support system for the baby is fails.
+Placental abruption is a serious condition in which the placenta starts to come away from the inside of the womb wall before the baby has delivered.
+This is an emergency because it means that the support system for the baby is failing.

 Studies show that placental abruption affects up to 1% of pregnancies (though it is suspected that the actual figure may be higher as it may not always be diagnosed).
 In this condition some or all of the placenta separates from the wall of the womb before the baby is delivered.
 This can be caused by an impact such as a car crash, or may be related to a condition such as pre-eclampsia or fetal growth restriction, also know n as Intrauterine growth restriction or IUGR.

 When placenta abruption happens the placenta is damaged and the baby may not be supported to develop properly.

 Symptoms of placental abruption